DumbWareio/DumbDo/README.md

 A stupidly simple pastebin application that just works.
 No complex database, no unnecessary features - just stuff you paste in there.

+This project is an adaptation of [DumbDo](https://www.dumbware.io/DumbDo).
+I made this in the spirit of Dumbware.io's "Dumb" design system, which emphasizes simplicity and minimalism.
+I made this for myself, but I hope you find it useful too.

 ## Features